NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 The following types of files may not be allowed, depending on context:

 - JAR files, such as Minecraft mods, that are widely recognized and trusted.
+- Uploading / Fetching or reanalyzing apk files in mass / to fast
+- Uploading / Fetching or reanalyzing big files in mass / to fast

 ## Permitted Submissions